scikit-image/skimage-sandbox/README.md

 });
 ```

 The `editcode` function initializes the `Ace` editor and loads the snippet inside it, sets the mode as `Python`.
-We attach a handler to the editor which on `change`, changes the height of the editor making it resizable with content.
+We attach a handler to the editor which on `change`, changes the height of the editor making it resizable with content
 ```
 editor = ace.edit("editor");